 Regular risk assessments

 To effectively manage cyber risks, first, identify them.
-Conduct routine risk assessments of all systems and software used for projects.
+Conduct routine risk assessments of all systems and software used for projects and manage project risks.
 Analyze the likelihood and impact of potential threats like data theft, loss or corruption.
 Prioritize risks based on severity and determine appropriate controls.

 Employee training